Academic Responsibilities for Students

 Academic Conduct Policies and Procedures

 Honesty and integrity are expected of all students in class participation, examinations, assignments and other academic work.
 Academic dishonesty (misconduct) is a violation of the Pacific University Code of Academic Conduct and is punished according to university and college policies.
 Students are responsible for understanding and complying with the policies listed within individual program sections, student handbooks, course syllabi, and policy manuals.
-Please review the Code of Academic Conduct and Policy of Academic Integrity; direct questions to the Associate Dean for Student Academic Affairs at 503-352-2201, Bates House.
+Please review the Code of Academic Conduct and Policy of Academic Integrity; direct questions to the Dean of the College of Arts &Sciences at 503-352-2779 or Berglund Hall, 207.

 Academic Misconduct Procedures